tater tats

 • Choose your potatoes: Go for potatoes that have a nice symmetrical shape.
 Long works better than round.

-• Choose your herbs: Look for sprigs of parsley, cilantro, rosemary, thyme, or other leafy herb that have well defined leaves and have a good shape.
-Ask whether you’d use that particular sprig in a floral arrangement.
-Try to use a variety of herbs.
+• Choose your herbs: Look for sprigs of parsley, cilantro, rosemary, thyme, sage, or other leafy herbs that have well defined leaves and a good shape.
+Ask yourself whether you’d use that particular sprig in a floral arrangement.
+Try to use a variety of herbs because a variety looks good on a serving plate, and diners will find it fun to choose one or two.

 • Prep your potatoes: Par boiling the potatoes before cutting and roasting them will help them to develop a nice golden color and be tender all the way through.

-• Use plenty of good olive oil: Skimp on the oil and your potatoes will be less tender and won’t get you the color you want.
+• Use plenty of good olive oil: Skimp on the oil and your potatoes will be less tender, taste dry, and won’t develop that beautiful golden color that you want to achieve.

 • Flavor your oil.
 Flavorful oil means flavorful potatoes.